AdaCore/gnatstudio/docs/users_guide/environment.rst

 *GPS_CHANGELOG_USER*
   .. index:: GPS_CHANGELOG_USER

   Contains the user and e-mail to use in the global ChangeLog files.
-  Common usage is to have two spaces between the name and the e-mail, like "John Does <john.doe@home.com>"
+The convention is to have two spaces between the name and the e-mail, such as "John Does <john.doe@home.com>"

 *GPS_STARTUP_PATH*